-About a year ago I conducted a survey and asked all of you a big question:
+Awhile ago I conducted a survey and asked my readers a big question:

 When it comes to saving and/or managing your money, what is your biggest struggle?